A beautiful way to display these stunning flowers, it’s actually easier than you might think to achieve.

 This will guarantee that you will get a touch of spring in your home, before it even reaches your garden.

 How to Grow Tulips in a Glass Jar

 In order to create the ultimate “soil-less” tulip, all you need is:

 - A jar – any jar of your choice, or a small vase if that is all you have handy

 - A variety of small rocks/pebbles/ marbles for decoration

 How to create your stunning tulip display

-Top Tip: Try to arrange these in a stylish way as the colour of your pebbles can really show off your tulip and create the ultimate look in your home.
+Top Tip: Try to arrange these in a stylish way as the color of your pebbles can really show off your tulip and create the ultimate look in your home.

-- Simply place your tulip bulb on top of the rocks, in the centre, with the pointed edge facing upwards.
+- Simply place your tulip bulb on top of the rocks, in the center, with the pointed edge facing upwards.